Photography by ©2017 Toni Avery

 My fourth year in attendance, Heels and Wheels brings woman from a multitude of mediums in the auto industry together for networking and driving the latest from OEMS.
 This year, the event was held in Portland, Oregon and stationed us in the middle of downtown.

 Unlike the last two events, which featured a single OEM, 2017 offered a large number of automakers and their cars, from Aston Martin to Kia.
-Night one brought us all together to meet and mingle with day two focusing on driving.
+Night one brought us all together to meet and mingle with day two focusing on the driving.
 Receiving the lineup about a week before the event, I wanted to focus on cars I’d been wanting to drive and hadn’t had the opportunity to.

 A big thank you to Christine Overstreet for putting on another great event!